-- a.
-4.01 Alcohol (Standard Sanctions Available in Appendix A) - b.
+- 4.01 Alcohol (Standard Sanctions Available in Appendix A) - a.
 Underage Possession/Use Possessing or using alcohol by any student under the age of twenty-one (21).

+- b.
+Improper Possession/Use Possessing or using alcohol where it is not legally permissible to do so, regardless of age.
+Additional information regarding the possession or use of alcohol on University premises can be found in Policy 106- Drugs and Alcohol.
 Minimum Sanction: Disciplinary Warning - c.
-Improper Possession/Use Possessing or using alcohol where it is not legally permissible to do so, regardless of age.
-Additional information regarding the possession or use of alcohol on university premises can be found in Policy 106- Drugs and Alcohol.

-Minimum Sanction: Disciplinary Warning

-d.
-Driving Under the Influence - Driving while impaired attributable in part or in whole to the use of alcohol or driving after consuming while under the age of twenty-one (21).
+Driving Under the Influence Driving while impaired attributable in part or in whole to the use of alcohol or driving after consuming while under the age of twenty-one (21).
+Minimum Sanction: Disciplinary Probation - d.
+Providing to Minors Providing alcohol to any individual under the age of twenty-one (21).

+e.
+Public Intoxication - Public intoxication attributable in part or in whole to the use of alcohol.